x-rummet is the SMK's experimental venue for contemporary art.

 15 November 2013 – 23 February 2014

 What are quirky salt and pepper shakers doing next to some of the main masterpieces of art history?
 Haim Steinbach is deeply interested in objects and how they are displayed.
-In this exhibition he challenges our perception of the art museum as an institution by showing important works of art side by side with small everyday objects.
+In this exhibition he challenged our perception of the art museum as an institution by showing important works of art side by side with small everyday objects.

 In his works Haim Steinbach arranges objects from all sorts of contexts on shelves and walls and in display units.
 In fact we all collect things and place them next to each other – on a windowsill, the kitchen worktop, or a bathroom shelf.
 On a previous occasion Steinbach has explained that he regards the act of collecting and displaying things as a fundamental human practice: